DACA-DEV-TEAM/todo-cli-app/readme.md

 This will generate the dist directory with the compiled JavaScript files.

-Then, start the server by running:
+Then, start the app by running:

 ```bash
 npm start
 ```

-This will start the server and make it available.
+This will start the app and make it available.

 ### 🏗️ Scripts